cararca3/PROTO216/README.md

 At this moment, the design concept is being implemented with different modules:
 ![PXL_20260128_100230046](https://github.com/user-attachments/assets/27fbb0f1-d535-4ef3-97d4-71e3e4addbca)

-A view from the bootom side.
+A view from the bottom side.
 Notice the rubber pads to protect the working surface from the soldered pins:
 ![PXL_20260128_100307114](https://github.com/user-attachments/assets/11ef8ecb-d25d-4d90-856b-0c377a9163ea)